yuanye-econ/yuanye-econ.github.io/papers.md

 ## Publications & Forthcomings

 ### 2024
-1. Cover more for less: Targeted drug coverage, chronic disease management, and medical spending (with Julie Shi and Wanyu Yang).
+1. [Cover more for less: Targeted drug coverage, chronic disease management, and medical spending](https://authors.elsevier.com/sd/article/S0304-3878(24)00148-2) (with Julie Shi and Wanyu Yang).
-   * *Journal of Development Economics*, accepted, October 2024.
+   * *Journal of Development Economics*, November 2024.
 1. [The quiet revolution: The send-down movement and female empowerment in rural China](https://www.sciencedirect.com/science/article/abs/pii/S0304387824001287) (with Wenyi Lu and Chong Liu).
    * *Journal of Development Economics*, 2024 (235).
 1. [We've got you covered!
 The effect of public health insurance on rural entrepreneurship](https://www.sciencedirect.com/science/article/pii/S0047272724000860), (with Zhenggang Wang and Zenan Wu).